holoviz/holoviz/CODE_OF_CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

+# Diversity Statement
+We welcome and encourage participation in our community by people of all backgrounds and identities.
+We are committed to promoting and sustaining a culture that values mutual respect, tolerance, and learning, and we work together as a community to help each other live out these values.

+We have created this diversity statement because we believe that a diverse community is stronger, more vibrant, and produces better software and better science.
+A diverse community where people treat each other with respect has more potential contributors, more sources for ideas, and fewer shared assumptions that might hinder development or research.

+Although we have phrased the formal diversity statement generically to make it all-inclusive, we recognize that there are specific identities that are impacted by systemic discrimination and marginalization.
+We welcome all people to participate in the HoloViz Organization and community regardless of their identity or background.

 ## Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of